Frequently Asked Questions

 Q. Do I need to attend the inspection?

 A. While it is not absolutely necessary that you attend, it is highly recommended.
 Being on site allows you to ask the inspector questions about the condition of your home and learn about the home's systems and their operation.
+If you cannot attend, please let the inspector know of any concerns you have with the home prior to the inspection.

 Q. Why is licensing and certification important?